zarocknz/javascript-skyrocket/README.md

 * Add launch and explosion sounds, either pre-recorded or perhaps audio API generated
 * Allow explosion particles to have tails (will aid in creating different looking explosions)
 * Allow the user to specify where along the screen (x axis) the rocket launches from rather than always in the center, perhaps there is an option for this to be random
-* Sort backdrop building height being the same at mobile width
 * Ensure that backdrop is optional and there are some config parameters for it
 * Create some documentation and examples